 - Cervical smears.

 We run a limited travel clinic, where all necessary advice and some vaccinations are available.

 If you wish to see the nurse, please make an appointment through reception.

 The phlebotomist/healthcare support worker is available every morning to take blood samples from patients.
-Some have undertaken additional training and are to also provide appointments, mainly in the afternoons, to perform ECGs, blood pressure monitoring, warfarin monitoring and flu vaccination, as requested by the doctors.
+Some have undertaken additional training and are to also provide appointments, mainly in the afternoons, to perform ECGs, blood pressure monitoring, ear syringing, simple dressings, warfarin monitoring and flu vaccination, as requested by the doctors.
 An appointment can be made through reception.

 Certain receptionists have been trained as healthcare assistants to undertake new patient information checks and routine blood pressure checks and to report this information back to the doctors.

+The Practice Manager is responsible for the day-to-day running of the medical centre.
 Patient satisfaction is of great importance to the whole practice team.
-If you have any administrative queries, comments or complaints, please contact the practice manager, who is responsible for the day to day running of the medical centre and every effort will be made to deal with the matter quickly and efficiently.
+If you have any administrative queries, comments or complaints, please contact the practice manager and every effort will be made to deal with the matter quickly and efficiently.

 All our receptionists and the secretaries are trained to help both the patients and the doctor and to observe strict confidentiality in all their work.